IBM/universal-connectors/filter-plugin/logstash-filter-cassandra-guardium/README.md

 ### Procedure:

-1. Configure the input section :
+1. Configure the input section:

     • Locate "filebeat.inputs" in the filebeat.yml file, and then add the following parameters.